aaron-allen/goodwin-lab-tracking/docs/goodwin_lab_user_guide.md

 ![backlight_intensity](/docs/images/backlight_controler_intensity.jpg)

 If only the backlight is used and no optogentic stimulation is required, it is possible to use the constant-on-adapter instead of running the backlight from the matlab script.
 The constatnt-on-adapter has to be attached in place of the cable that is usually connected to the arduino.

 ![constant_on](/docs/images/constant_on_adapter.jpg)

 ![cable_arduino](/docs/images/backlight_controler_cable.jpg)

-#### Running the optogenetic lights and backlight via MATLAB:
+#### Station-B's Backlight and Optogenetics GUI:

-Station-B's backlight, as well as the optogenetic light, is controlled using MATLAB.
-Open the MATLAB script called 'optogenetic_gui.m' and run it by pressing the 'run' button in the 'Editor' tab.
+For Station-B, the _"on/off"_ state and timings of both the backlight and the optogenetic light are controlled using MATLAB.
+Open the MATLAB script called `optogenetic_gui.m` and run it by pressing the 'run' button in the 'Editor' tab.

 ![matlab_script](/docs/images/matlab.png)